 Our favorite calcium supplements for crested geckos are:

 Note: All feeder insects should be gutloaded for at least 24 hours before feeding.
 Ideally, they should come pre-gutloaded from the breeder.
-If they weren’t, or you buy your feeder insects in bulk, the easiest way to keep them fed and gut-loaded is with Repashy Veggie Burger or Grassland Grazer powder.
-Note that if you give your insects a dry gutload, they will need a source of water.
-Gel water crystals work perfectly for this purpose.
+If they weren’t, or you buy your feeder insects in bulk, the easiest way to keep them fed and gut-loaded is with one of the following formulas (or a rotation for more varied and complete nutrition!):

 Is baby food okay?